 Her research has been supported by a variety of fellowships and research/travel grants including from the National Science Foundation, the History of Science Society, the Central European History Society, and the HASTAC Scholar award from the Curb Center for Art, Enterprise, and Public Policy.
 She was awarded the Willson Coates Book Prize for research from the University of Rochester.
-She currently serves as a graduate fellow at the Robert Penn Warren Center for the Humanities for the 2017-2018 academic year.
+She received a dissertation completion fellowship from the Robert Penn Warren Center for the Humanities for the 2017-2018 academic year.

 Her service includes organizing several THATCamps (including for the History of Science Society and Vanderbilt University) and multiple regional, local, and graduate conferences and workshops (including the Southern History of Science and Technology Conference, a workshop on marine and sub-marine histories, and several graduate conferences).
-She is entering her second term as President of Vanderbilt’s History of Science and Medicine Society (2016-2018).
+She served two terms as President of Vanderbilt’s History of Science and Medicine Society (2016-2018).

-She is currently finishing her PhD in history at Vanderbilt University (expected 2018).
-She received an M.A. in history from the University of Rochester (2012) and her B.A. in history and psychology from Rollins College (2008).
+She received her Ph.D. in History at Vanderbilt University in 2018, an M.A. in History from the University of Rochester (2012) and her B.A. in History and Psychology from Rollins College (2008).

 You can find her on Twitter @DRPicardHIS.